BeatNet/PocketBukkit/README.md

 Minecraft PE Server Software

 NOTICE: The PocketBukkit Project is on hold as of August 3, 2014.
 The project will continue development on August 19, 2014.
 This is due to vacationing developers and other reasons that may or may not be similar.
+Some developers may still commit changes.
 For more information, please visit: http://PocketBukkit.net/forums

 What is PocketBukkit?
 ============